mhdawson/micro-app-home-alarm/README.md

 ![sample camera picture view](https://raw.githubusercontent.com/mhdawson/micro-app-home-alarm/master/pictures/alarm_camera_picture_view.jpg?raw=true)

-The server requires Node along with the moduiles defined in the package.json file to be installed.
+The server requires Node along with the modules defined in the package.json file to be installed.

 It also requires: